KogaCintado/KogaCintado/README.md

 - 👀 I’m interested in IA and Mobile Apps
 - 🌱 I’m currently learning DAM
 - 💞️ I’m looking to collaborate on Java proyects.
-- 📫 How to reach me Not Available this month
+- 📫 How to reach me: busy this month

 <!---
 KogaCintado/KogaCintado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.